slmichetti/reference/git/git_cheat_sheet.md

     * create a new pull request and choose the branch that has your new commits

 **************************************************************************************************************
-##Rebase Command
+## Rebase Command
 The git rebase command will move commits to have a new base.
-In the command git rebase -i HEAD~3, we're telling Git to use HEAD~3 as the base where all of the other commits (HEAD~2, HEAD~1, and HEAD) will connect to.
+In the command git rebase -i HEAD/~3, we're telling Git to use HEAD/~3 as the base where all of the other commits (HEAD/~2, HEAD/~1, and HEAD) will connect to.

 The -i in the command stands for "interactive".
 You can perform a rebase in a non-interactive mode.
 While you're learning how to rebase, though, I definitely recommend that you do interactive rebasing

-Rebase Commands
+### Rebase Commands
 The different commands that you can do with git rebase:
     * use p or pick – to keep the commit as is
     * use r or reword – to keep the commit's content but alter the commit message